 Pay attention to snow drifts that block exhaust vents or cover gas meters

-Westborough, MA – With a Nor’easter blizzard on its way, Columbia Gas of Massachusetts is reminding customers to keep their natural gas meter free from snow and ice.
-Additionally, snow and ice build-up around the fresh air and exhaust vents for gas appliances may result in equipment malfunction, and could possibly create a hazardous situation with carbon monoxide.
+Westborough, MA – January, 2015 – With the forecast of a severe winter storm, Columbia Gas is reminding customers to keep their natural gas meter free from snow and ice.
+Also, clear snow and ice around the fresh air and exhaust vents for gas appliances to prevent equipment malfunction, and a possible carbon monoxide situation.

-Also, caution is urged when clearing snow off flat roofs, particularly in commercial or industrial buildings.
-Many times there may be roof-top heating or cooling equipment, as well as electric or fuel lines on the roof.
+Use caution when clearing snow off flat roofs, particularly in commercial or industrial buildings.
+There may be roof-top heating or cooling equipment, as well as electric or fuel lines on the roof.
 These facilities may not be easily visible under a couple feet of snow.

 Natural gas meters may be located either inside or outside the building.
 Inside gas meters are vented to the outside.
-The gas meter and equipment are designed to withstand winter weather conditions.
-The concern is that heavy or hard-packed snow and ice, icicles falling from building eaves, or water dripping from a roof and freezing on the natural gas meter venting, could possibly create a potential safety hazard.
+Although the gas meter and equipment are designed to withstand winter weather conditions, heavy or hard-packed snow and ice, icicles falling from building eaves, or water dripping from a roof and freezing on the natural gas meter venting, could create a potential safety hazard.

 To help avoid these types of problems, customers are urged to follow some basic tips:

-- Make sure your gas meter is visible at all times and accessible for maintenance by Columbia Gas of Massachusetts service personnel, and if necessary, emergency responders.
+- Make sure your gas meter is visible at all times and accessible for maintenance by Columbia Gas personnel, and if necessary, emergency responders.